-A recent visit to St. Louis brought me back to a city I fell in love with over 15 years ago.
+A visit to St. Louis brought me back to a city I fell in love with over 15 years ago.
 While the landscape hasn’t changed much, the sheer number of world-class attractions and upscale offerings has grown into something phenomenal!
-Between these, free museums, and world-famous beer, the list of things to love about St. Louis, Missouri keeps growing and growing.
-Here are the ones I found most noteworthy.
+Between these, free museums, and world-famous beer, my list of things to see and do keeps growing.
+Here are the things to love about St. Louis, Missouri, that I found most noteworthy.

 Today, White Haven is a National Historic Landmark and a National Park.
 You can tour the house and the enslaved people’s quarters, as well as stroll the gorgeous grounds.

 Tip: An Uber ride from the city is about $20 each way.

 The most recognizable St. Louis attraction is the iconic 630-foot Gateway Arch National Park, and most likely, one of the most recognizable landmarks in the whole country.
 Before undergoing a considerable facelift and redesign in 2018, the arch was known as the Jefferson National Expansion Memorial.

 You can take a tram (pod-like seats) to the top of the photo-worthy arch and have excellent views of the city from the viewing platform.
 The Gateway Arch is near the place where Lewis & Clark started their Expedition and offered gorgeous views of the Mississippi River from the back.

 Anheuser-Busch Brewing Company is almost synonymous with America, and certainly one of the things to love about St. Louis.
 The #1 beer in the world, Budweiser, is headquartered and created here.
 This $10 billion a year business (founded in 1852) can be toured with the Budweiser Brewery Experience.